-XX. - Florida Building Code technical amendments; foundation design requirements for one- and two-family dwellings.
-Construction documents for one- and two-family dwellings in flood hazard areas shall include documentation prepared and sealed by a registered design professional that the foundation design accounts for site-specific flood loads.
+XX. - Florida Building Code technical amendments; foundation design requirements for one- and two-family dwellings and townhouses in flood hazard areas.
+Construction documents for one- and two-family dwellings and townhouses in flood hazard areas shall include documentation prepared and sealed by a registered design professional that the foundation design accounts for site-specific flood loads.